auqone/flanaganCR/docs/QUICKSTART.md

-# Quick Start Guide - Sellery
+# Quick Start Guide - App

 Get your ecommerce store up and running in minutes!

 ## What You've Got

-Sellery is a fully functional ecommerce platform with:
+App is a fully functional ecommerce platform with:

 ✅ **Beautiful Product Catalog** - Clean grid layout with high-quality images ✅ **Advanced Filtering** - Left sidebar with category, price, brand, rating filters